gnosisguild/zodiac-module-reality/README.md

 #### Consistency
 - Check for duplicate tx hashes
+  - Note: Checking this naively (comparing all elements) is quite expensive.
+We require `n*(n-1)/2` loops and each loop is around 400 gas.
 - Use tx index as nonce to avoid duplication

 #### Gas usage